Contempt of Court & Enforcing Court Orders

 Someone is in contempt of a court order if they:

 While being held in contempt is certainly a legal situation for your ex-spouse – they could face criminal charges and penalties like jail time and fines – it may be a boon for you when it comes time to enforce the court orders.
-For more information about the enforcement of court orders or contempt, contact Hedayati Law Group P.C. and our team of professional Long Island divorce lawyers today.
+For more information about the enforcement of court orders or contempt, contact Hedayati Law Group P.C. and our team of professional family lawyers in Long Island today.

 Before we look into enforcing court orders in more detail, it is important to first understand the consequences of contempt and how it could affect you.
 When someone is found to be in contempt of the court by willfully violating a court order, they must make it up through compensatory actions.
 If it is the first time your ex-spouse has ignored the court order, they may only be required to make up what they intentionally disrupted; for example: If they did not pay one alimony payment, they would probably only have to pay you what is missing.